-All housing applications must be accompanied by a \$100.00 non-refundable room reservation fee.
+All housing applications must be accompanied by a \$100.00 non-refundable room reservation fee which must be paid in each academic year (and covers Fall, Spring, and Summer of that academic year).
 All rooms are furnished to accommodate three occupants.